-WESTWOOD GALLERY NYC came to know a collective of artists brought together by the grassroots artist movement and who established SoHo Renaissance Factory (SRF), which includes, Konstance Patton, Amir Diop, Brendan McNally, Manuel Alejandro Pulla, Keiji Drysdale, Sule, and Trevor Croop.
+WESTWOOD GALLERY NYC came to know a collective of artists brought together by the grassroots artist movement and a group of artists who established SoHo Renaissance Factory (SRF), which includes, Konstance Patton, Amir Diop, Brendan McNally, Manuel Alejandro Pulla, Keiji Drysdale, Sule, and Trevor Croop.
 These artists continued to paint boards in SoHo to beautify and add positive artistic messages in the community.

 Portrait of Nina Simone, June 2020

 paint on storefront plywood at Prince and Broadway

 Photo by Westwood Gallery NYC